Hyun Jin Kim

 Hyun Jin Kim FAHA (born 1982) is an Australian academic, scholar and author.

 He was born in Seoul and raised in Auckland, New Zealand.
-Kim got his Doctor of Philosophy degree from the University of Oxford.
+Kim received his Doctor of Philosophy degree from the University of Oxford.
 He started learning Latin, German, and French when he was 10, and was urged to study Ancient Greek in university by his father.

 He is a scholar of ancient Greece, Rome and China.
 Kim has published several works on Eurasian/ Central Asian peoples, such as the Huns.
 In 2019, Kim was elected a Fellow of the Australian Academy of the Humanities.

 His work focuses chiefly on comparative analyses of ancient Greece/Rome and China.
 His first major work on such topic was Ethnicity and Foreigners in Ancient Greece and China, published in 2009.